Open Educational Resources

 3. participate in pre and post surveys of students and faculty regarding OER use

-4. complete an Open Education Resources (OER) Course Development Incentive form to receive an incentive.
+4. complete an Open Education Resources (OER) Course Development Incentive form.

 For more information, contact Mary Jo Orzech (firstname.lastname@example.org)